 Adding baseboard to a renovated space is like putting lipstick on a face; it’s the finishing touch that brings it all together.
 Today we’re showing you how to install baseboards to get professional looking results if want to DIY your baseboards.
-Whether you’re building out a space from scratch (like us) or replacing trim with more modern baseboards, these tips and tricks will help you get a great-looking finish.
-Follow along with our 12-step guide.
+Whether you’re building out a space from scratch (like us) or replacing baseboard trim with more modern baseboards, these tips and tricks will help you get a great-looking finish.
+Follow along how to install base boards with our 12-step guide.
 Continue reading

 Are you afraid to tackle DIY baseboard because your floors aren’t perfectly level?
 Well, don’t be!
 Our basement installation was going pretty smooth when all of a sudden, we were confronted by huge gaping spaces between the floor and the baseboard!
 If this isn’t the look you’re going for either, read on 😉.
 Today we’re showing you how to scribe to troubleshoot this common problem.
 Continue reading